Stebin-17/AIOT-SMARTER-ALEXA-WITH-CHATGPT/README.md

 **6. STEPS**

-  1. Create an Amzazon developer account.
+  1. Create an Amazon developer account.

   2. Create the Alexa skill with the desired invocation name and make the necessary intent blocks.